Asian Art Outpost

 When you meet a wise person, you should learn from them and be inspired to become as wise as they are.

-This is a pretty long phrase in English, but in Chinese it's only four characters.
+見賢思齊 is a pretty long proverb in English, but in Chinese, it's only four characters.

-However, in Chinese the deeper meaning often surpass the dictionary definition of each character.
+However, in Chinese, the deeper meaning often surpasses the dictionary definition of each character.

 In this case, you should seek wise people to learn from throughout your life...

 Always try to learn enough to become equal to them.
-It also suggests that the process of learning and seeking wisdom is a non-ending cycle.
+It also suggests that learning and seeking wisdom is a non-ending cycle.

-See Also...
-Knowledge
+See Also: Knowledge

 A Life of Happiness and Prosperity

-This Japanese phrase means, "A life of happiness and prosperity" or "A life of happiness and success".
+幸福成功的一生 means “A life of happiness and prosperity” or “A life of happiness and success.”

-See Also...
-Prosperity
+See Also: Prosperity

 A Life of Happiness and Prosperity

-This means, "A life of happiness and prosperity" or "A life of happiness and success".
-It's a great and very positive and inspirational wall scroll selection.
+幸福と繁栄の人生 is a Japanese proverb that means “A life of happiness and prosperity” or “A life of happiness and success.”

-See Also...
-Prosperity
+See Also: Prosperity

 cí shī

-This is how to write "lioness" in Chinese.
+雌獅 is how to write “lioness” in Chinese.

 Just as Liquor Turns a Face Red, Gold Turns a Heart Black